jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 }</script>
 </figure>

-If you're interested in how lossy codecs work, [check out my talk starting at 4:44](https://youtu.be/F1kYBnY6mwg?t=284).

 The fine detail of the road is lost in all of the compressed versions, which I'm ok with.
 However, you can see the difference in detail Kornel was talking about.
 Look at the red bodywork in the original, there are three distinct parts – the mirror, the wing connecting the bargeboard, and the top of the sidepod.
 In the AVIF, the smoothing removes the division between these parts, but they're still mostly there in the JPEG, especially the 74 kB version.

-In the JPEG version you can also see the individual 8x8 blocks of the DCT, thankfully they aren't obvious when zoomed out.
+In the JPEG version you can also see the individual 8x8 blocks of the DCT, but they aren't obvious when zoomed out.
 WebP avoids this blockiness using decoding filters, and by, well, just being better.
 AVIF does much better at preserving sharp lines, but introduces smoothing.
-These are all ways of reducing data in the image, but the artefacts in AVIF are much less obvious to me.
+These are all ways of reducing data in the image, but the artefacts in AVIF are much less ugly.

 If you're thinking "wait, what's he talking about?
 The AVIF is really blocky around the red/blue", well, chances are you're looking at it in Chrome 85.
 There's a bug in the decoder when it comes to upscaling the colour detail.
 This is mostly fixed in 86, although there are [some edge cases where it still happens](https://bugs.chromium.org/p/chromium/issues/detail?id=1121579).

+If you want more details on how lossy codecs work, [check out my talk starting at 4:44](https://youtu.be/F1kYBnY6mwg?t=284).

 ## At equal sizes

-One way to make the differences between the codecs obvious is to make them roughly the same size:
+One way to make the differences between the codecs really obvious is to test them at roughly the same size:

 <figure class="full-figure max-figure">
 <script type="component">{